-How we can support you Support and accommodation services Supported living Kent Support Service Claire Field (Registered Manager) 01622 745181[email protected][email protected] Our service Our supported living services in Kent offers either shared and self-contained accommodation for young adults with a range of disabilities.
-We specialise in supporting and assisting people with sight loss to live independently in their own home.
+Our support Support and accommodation services Supported living Kent Support Service Sarah Kerr (Registered Manager) 01622 745181[email protected][email protected] Our service Our supported living services in Kent offers either shared and self-contained accommodation for young adults with a range of disabilities including Autism.
+We specialise in supporting and assisting people to live independently in their own home.
 We want to excel as a specialist provider of quality care and support, ensuring the people we support are at the heart of everything we do.
 Our aim is to enable people to make choices and express their individuality.
 Personalisation is not a tick box exercise for us, but is fundamental to how we deliver our mission every single day of the year.
-Our specialist support team work closely with the people we support, providing rehabilitation to people with sight loss to help them maintain and develop skills, and be more independent.
+Our specialist support team work closely with the people we support, providing PBS support for autistic people and rehabilitation to people with sight loss to help them maintain and develop skills, and be more independent.
 We have speech and language therapists who support people with communication difficulties and the team also provides assistive technology and accessible information.
 Supported living services are designed to meet daily living, social and personal care needs.
 These are arranged through a combination of one-to-one and shared support hours.
-Kent Support Service helps people to explore the best options for their budget and help manage direct payment funds.
-Our facilities and accommodation The Maidstone Support Living Service is made up of six bedrooms and four bathrooms.
+Kent Support Service helps people to explore the best options for their budget and help manage direct payment funds. ...
+“People here want to be independent so we support them to be that.
+When people make decisions, we give them choices.
+This can be what activities they want to do or try, what they want to eat to where they want to work.” – SeeAbility Support Worker .
+Our facilities and accommodation Our Kent Support Service is made up one shared supported living house which includes six bedrooms and four bathrooms.
 The service features a shared kitchen, lounge and conservatory, leading to a spacious garden.
+In addition, we provide support in individual, self-contained properties for people who are on the autism spectrum and who require specialist PBS support. .
 Kent Outreach Service SeeAbility also provides high quality and flexible solutions for young adults with learning disabilities living in the Ashford, Maidstone and Sevenoaks areas of Kent.
 Our care is individually tailored and person-centred.
 Our experience shows that people can achieve their own personal goals given the right specialist support from appropriately trained staff who understand their individual specific needs.
 We have a demonstrable track record of building successful partnerships with individuals, families, advocates, other providers, community resources and sponsoring authorities.
 We are always taking referrals for our Outreach services.
-If this interests you, please contact Heather Salisbury in the referrals section below.
-We offer support with: Personal care Developing daily skills Managing money and accessing benefits Developing social networks Leisure opportunities Accessing local community services including educational and vocational support Referrals If you would like more information about being supported by SeeAbility now or in the future, contact Heather Salisbury (New Business Manager) on 01372 755 064, 07738 041 439 or email: firstname.lastname@example.org Download our Deciding the Future leaflet here.
+If this interests you please contact referrals below.
+We offer support with: Personal care Developing daily skills Managing money and accessing benefits Developing social networks Leisure opportunities Accessing local community services including educational and vocational support Referrals If you would like more information about being supported by SeeAbility now or in the future email: [email protected] Download our Kent Support Service leaflet and our Transitions leaflet, about choosing the right support for life after school, college or the family home.